What's been achieved so far?

 Find out about the latest news for The Box and view our webcam!

-Whilst The Box is in development, Plymouth Museums Galleries Archives is delivering offsite exhibitions, events and projects as the Museum goes 'On Tour'.
+Whilst The Box is in development, Plymouth Museums Galleries Archives is delivering offsite exhibitions, displays, events and projects as the Museum goes 'On Tour'.

 Whilst the City Museum and Art Gallery’s building has now closed for the development of The Box, some of our collections are now on display in other venues.